IEMJustin/reading-notes/class-11.md

 The domain name is the web address for your site. <br>
 The web hosting is what allows your website to be put be reached by being on the web server. <br>
 Many companies provide platforms for blogging, e-commerce, and email newsletters. <br>

+Flash is no longer supported by multiple browsers but will be an important piece of history. <br>
+## References
+- HTML&CSS by Jon Duckett